yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-cdp.md

     ![](https://hackmd.io/_uploads/Hyd-s4_Jp.png)

-### Both options are not visible

-In the unfortunate scenario where neither option is visible, it signifies that your current account does not meet the requirements for enabling the Inbox - User360 integration.

 :::note

+In the unfortunate scenario where neither of the above options are visible, it signifies that your current account does not meet the requirements for enabling the Inbox - User360 integration.

 We recommend reaching out to your account representative or contacting Yellow's team for guidance on [upgrading your account](https://calendly.com/yellow-ps/free-trial?month=2023-09) to access this integration.
 :::